PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 Therefore, interactive regions can be seen as objects, however not as artifacts.
 Artifacs include digital objects like the mouse cursor, files, images as well as physical objects like fingers, tangibles, documents or sheets of paper.

-SI aims to support the combination of digital and physical artifacts and their respective affordances in a SI context, in order to compose workflows (*SI programs*) capable of accepting various digital and physical artifacts as sources of data, input or storage.
+SI aims to support the combination of digital and physical artifacts and their respective affordances in a context, in order to compose workflows (*SI programs*) capable of accepting various digital and physical artifacts as sources of data, input or output.

 ## Expandability